Juliette Colaço, National Schools Programmes Officer, updates Tree Wardens on our national schools work

 This month, Team Tree Council welcomed Juliette Colaço as National Schools Programmes Officer.
 Juliette is an experienced primary school teacher, who is passionate about protecting and conserving our environment and inspiring children and communities to have the same passion.
 Here Juliette gives an update on the national schools programme.

 Our schools programme has truly blossomed over the past couple of years.
 Tree Wardens across the country have shown fantastic enthusiasm and support for our Orchards for Schools programme, which has now created orchards and fruiting hedgerow projects in hundred of schools.
 16 schools were able to take part thanks to the support of their local Tree Wardens, and a huge thank you goes out to the Tree Wardens involved.
+These schools are:

 - St Thomas More’s Catholic Primary School, Bedhampton